salmant/Kubernetes-Cassandra-Cluster/README.md

 <br><br>
 It should be noted that all Cassandra Pods are determined by a selector called `cassandra`.
 <br>
-## Step 3: Create a Cassandra ClusterIP Service
+## Step 3: Create a Cassandra clusterIP Service
-A `ClusterIP` Service, which is the default Kubernetes Service, gives us a Service called `ClusterIP` Service inside the cluster and it will be reachable by clients inside the cluster.
+A `clusterIP` Service, which is the default Kubernetes Service, gives us a Service called `clusterIP` Service inside the Cluster and it will be reachable by clients inside the Cluster.
 It should be noted that there is no external access by default.
-If you would like to have access to the `ClusterIP` Service from outside the cluster like the Internet, there different approaches to be used such as making a Kubernetes Proxy.
+If you would like to have access to the `clusterIP` Service from outside the cluster like the Internet, there different approaches to be used such as making a Kubernetes Proxy.
 Again, it should be noted that all Cassandra Pods are determined by a selector called `cassandra`.

 <br>Create the `YAML` file: [cassandra-clusterip-service.yaml](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/cassandra-clusterip-service.yaml)